 For Balleste, who works on projects across the country, that means everything from consulting with architects (they have one in-house) to picking paint colors and drapery.
 “That’s just another piece of the puzzle I can give the client,” he says.
 “We can sit down and see what the clients’ needs are and go back and forth regarding specific needs of the project.
 We can bounce ideas off of each other and create solutions to challenges that may come up.”

 Listening to and working with clients starts at the very beginning of the Cisca process.
 After sending one of his carefully vetted project managers to the site, his team gets together to craft a plan.
+This plan likely involves skilled architects and other members of their team.
 Once that plan goes through the team process, it ends up on Balleste’s desk, where he gives every estimate the ok before sending it to potential clients.
 And though it may not always be the cheapest, Balleste is confident it will be the most accurate.
 “I’m not the cheapest guy and I’m not the most expensive guy, but I’m the guy who’s going to do it right the first time,” says the CEO.
 “It’s best to pay an honest construction charge once and have it done right.”

 Part of doing it right, he says, is hiring the right people.
 As a result of that belief, all potential employees, no matter what the position, are given a 50-question test at the beginning of the hiring process.
 Question number one?
 “Can you read a tape measure?,” says Balleste with a laugh.
 He also compares the hiring process to “marrying into the team.
 I want an employee who is happy driving into work, knowing they have an ability to grow within the company and that they like their job.”